 Blink Art Resource gets artists the exposure they need

-Nancy has been featuring her work since Blink Art Resource launched three years and she’s been a part of the Blink Art and ADC shows from the beginning.
+Nancy has been featuring her work since Blink Art Resource launched four years, and she’s been a part of the Blink Art and ADC shows from the beginning.
 “It works.
-Last year, I sold 5 images to a high-end San Diego interior design firm for a London-based client.
-They bought 4 of my images, and were produced as large as 44 x 68”— and they found me through Blink Art Resource catalog.
+Last year, I sold five images to a high-end San Diego interior design firm for a London-based client.
+They bought four of my images, and were produced as large as 44 x 68”— and they found me through Blink Art Resource.
 The client's space was so beautifully designed that even LUXE Magazine featured the design project, with her photography, in their July/August 2017 issue.
 “That wouldn’t have happened if Blink Art wasn’t there for me,” Nancy says.

 We wish Nancy nothing but continued success with Blink Art now and in the future.